haxqer/web2markdown/README.md

 ## Features

-- One-click conversion of webpage to Markdown format
+- Automatically converts web pages to Markdown format
-- Copy Markdown content to clipboard
+- Supports copying Markdown content to clipboard
-- Download Markdown file locally
+- Supports downloading Markdown files locally
-- Automatically extract webpage metadata (title, links, author, date, etc.)
+- Automatically extracts webpage title, links, author, date and other metadata
-- Intelligently identify main content area of webpage
+- Intelligently identifies the main content area of the webpage
+- Preserves original page layout in the Markdown output
+- Filters out advertisements and irrelevant content

 ## Installation

 ### Install from Chrome Web Store (Recommended)

-1. Visit Web2Markdown page on Chrome Web Store
+1. Visit the Web2Markdown page on the Chrome Web Store
-2. Click "Add to Chrome" button
+2. Click the "Add to Chrome" button

-### Manual Installation (Development Mode)
+### Manual Installation (Developer Mode)

-1. Download or clone this repository to your local machine
+1. Download or clone this repository locally
-2. Open Chrome browser and go to the Extensions page (chrome://extensions/)
+2. Open Chrome browser, go to the extensions page (chrome://extensions/)
-3. Turn on the "Developer mode" toggle
+3. Turn on "Developer mode" in the top right corner
-4. Click "Load unpacked"
+4. Click "Load unpacked extension"
 5. Select the folder containing this repository

 ## Usage

-1. Click the extension icon on the webpage you want to convert
+1. On the webpage you want to convert, click the extension icon
-2. Click "Convert to Markdown"
+2. The extension automatically converts the page to Markdown
-3. Wait for conversion to complete, then you can:
+3. After conversion is complete, you can:
-   - Click "Copy to Clipboard" to copy the content to your clipboard
+   - Click "Copy to Clipboard" to copy the content to clipboard
-   - Click "Download Markdown File" to save the content as a local file
+   - Click "Download Markdown" to save the content as a local file
+   - Edit the Markdown directly in the editor
+   - See a real-time preview of the Markdown

 ## Conversion Rules

-Web2Markdown will automatically extract and convert the following content:
+Web2Markdown automatically extracts and converts the following:

-- Webpage Title → Markdown Level 1 Header
+- Webpage title → Markdown level 1 heading
-- Webpage Links, Author, Date → Markdown Metadata
+- Webpage link, author, date → Markdown metadata
-- Headers (h1-h6) → Markdown Headers
+- Headings (h1-h6) → Markdown headings
-- Paragraphs → Markdown Paragraphs
+- Paragraphs → Markdown paragraphs
-- Lists → Markdown Lists
+- Lists → Markdown lists
-- Images → Markdown Image Syntax
+- Images → Markdown image syntax
-- Links → Markdown Link Syntax
+- Links → Markdown link syntax
-- Block Quotes → Markdown Block Quotes
+- Blockquotes → Markdown quotes
-- Code Blocks → Markdown Code Blocks
+- Code blocks → Markdown code blocks
-- Tables → Markdown Tables
+- Tables → Markdown tables

 ## License